-- Publishers won’t be able to deny or restrict access to their website or content if data subjects don’t provide consent.
+- Publishers can’t deny or restrict access to their website or content if data subjects don’t provide consent.

 3. Data breaches

-- They’ll also need to inform data subjects without undue delay after having become aware of a data breach.
+- They also need to inform data subjects without undue delay after having become aware of a data breach.